anomaly/Doko/README.md

 We welcome feedback, ideas and code contributions.
 Feel free to fork the repository and open pull requests for us to consider merging back into the project.

 Issues are tracked using [Github issues](https://github.com/anomaly/Doko/issues) on this repository.
 Feel free to open an issue.
 We ask you be thoughtful and provide as much information as possible using the issue template provided.

+## Contributing

+Suggesting changes to the protocol should be done by issuing pull requests to [RFC-001](https://github.com/anomaly/Doko/blob/master/RFC.md), the core team will review and merge changes where appropriate.
+If the changes are accepted the core team will update the `README` to make the protocol changes official.

+Contributions to the plugin source are welcome.
+Please feel free to fork this repository and lodge pull requests for reviews.

 ## License